-Anxiety, mood and energy, all shifting up and down, sometimes with each other, sometimes one going off without the others: a total mess, right?
+Anxiety, mood and energy, all waving up and down, sometimes with each other, sometimes one going off without the others: a total mess, right?
 Not quite.
-The pictures below tell a different story: skim through those and see if you get it.
+It’s a bit technical but the pictures tell it well, so skim through those and see if you get it.

 The three color pictures on this page are from Drs.
 Dean Mackinnon and Ron Pies, used with their permission from their article on “affective instability”.Mackinnon This term means, roughly, unstable mood and energy.
 People with such instability have big changes in their mood, or energy, or creativity over time.
 They may have easy tearfulness, such as crying over a commercial on TV.
 They may have extreme episodes of anger, often over a minor event.
 They can sometimes have inappropriate “mirth” — laughing too loud or too long, or being too giddy or goofy — although, isn’t it interesting, that’s not a problem I hear about much!

 Drs.
 Mackinnon and Pies offered a new explanation for this instability, which I have tried to “translate” in three steps below.
 Their model is quite different from the current diagnostic system for bipolar disorder.